Do’s & Don’ts: Understanding Cold Plunge Thermogenesis

 Certain medical conditions may be contraindicated for cold plunge thermogenesis.
 Some examples include cold urticaria, asthma, Raynaud’s disease, or cardiovascular disorders.
 It is crucial to be aware of your specific health conditions and consult with a healthcare professional before engaging in cold plunge thermogenesis.

-See also Do's & Don'ts: Cold Plunge Techniques For Mental Focus
+See also Do's & Don'ts: What To Wear For Cold Plunges

 Not attempting if pregnant or under certain medications